 After half term we will be starting a new topic called Into Africa.
 Please look at the topic link below to find out what your child will be learning.
 We will also be planning a visit to Marwell Zoo for the end of the term!

-This week we have been looking at the story of Goldilocks and the Three Bears, and have been working on place value in Maths.
+After much deliberation we decided it must have been Goldilocks.
+We have spent the week looking at the book Goldilocks and the Three Bears and also have been working on place value in Maths.

 Friday 2nd February has been National Number day where we have been raising money for the NSPCC by learning about numbers.
 We have had lots of fun playing board games, adding dominoes, making hopscotch, and counting objects!